Ski Serbia

 Part of the former Yugoslavia, Serbia is now an established country in its own right and attracts visitors from far and wide.
 This once war torn country is quickly emerging as a year round tourist destination, hot summers and the kind of winters that are about as prefect for winter sports as you can get.
 Serbia is thus making a name for itself as a cheap and cheerful ski destination with no fancy frills but some great skiing.

 A little known fact about Serbia is that it is a country of many spas, and what could be more relaxing after an exhilarating day on the slopes?
-The general consensus is that Serbia lagged behind the other winter hotspots due to the laborious 5 hour transfer time from Belgrade Airport.
-This effectively meant that those who were able to drive to the resorts were their bread and butter.
-Now that British airlines are flying to Nis, the transfer time has been halved and business is growing.
+The general consensus is that Serbia lagged behind other winter hotspots due to the laborious 5 hour transfer time to the slopes from Belgrade Airport.
+Now that British airlines are flying to Nis, the transfer time has been halved and ski tourism is growing.

 Who Will Enjoy It?